AR2202/Colourful/README.md

 Due to the absence of parentheses, a change of evaluation order requires defining a new colour as the (partial) application of one colour to another.

+### Encoding literals

-As the system only allows application of colours to colours, any literals such as True, False, Integers etc have to be encoded using something analogous to church encodings.
+As the system only allows application of colours to colours, any literals such as True, False, Integers etc have to be encoded using something analogous to [church encodings](https://en.wikipedia.org/wiki/Church_encoding).

 ### Example: encoding booleans